 To open repository click the icon in the left bar.
 The Repository opens.
 If you have multiple repositories, select the one you need.
 To do this, go to Details > General, click Change and select the desired.

 A repository is an abstract container which is similar to a project.
 In a repository ABBYY Timeline holds tables and a table is representing one or more data files which the user uploaded.
 A user is able to have more than one repository and each repository may have multiple tables.
 The user can switch between repositories and also a repository could have more users just like a project.
 A repository owner can invite users to collaborate on a repository.

 A repository table is an actual database table.
 In the most simple case a user uploads a CSV file into a repository and ABBYY Timeline create a database table with the contents of the CSV file and then it becomes a repository table.

-To switch to the table view, select View > Repository > Tables.
+To switch to the table view, expand the Tables section in the Repository menu by clicking on it.
 Then select the table you want.
 You can add different operations for each table by clicking the Add operation button and selecting an operation from the list.

 To configure the operation, specify the necessary parameters.
 When you finish setting up the operation you may enable a preview about the operation.

 When you choose to see a preview, ABBYY Timeline will run that operation on a temporary data table.
 You will still have the original data table and see a temporary data table which is only 1000 lines long.
 The operation previews on this temp table and it resets after every operation preview.

 - Change case – Converts the field value to UPPER or lower case.
 For strings only.